-Skill (Learning Guide): Learning guides are normally aligned to lab assignments or shop projects where a student will physically perform a task.
+Skill (Learning Guide): A task list guides every RMCTC program.
+Tasks are evaluated on a 0-5 scale with a 4 or 5 considered proficient.
+Learning guides are normally aligned to lab assignments or shop projects where a student will physically perform a task.
 The student and teacher will discuss, at the beginning of each quarter, student expectations and the required tasks that must be completed or "contracted" by the end of the marking period.
 This allows a student to work productively with the expectation to make constant progress during the marking period.
 All assignments, activities and rubrics associated with learning guides are documented in the "knowledge" grading component.
 It is important to note that poor productivity will have a negative impact on a student's grade.